NCAR/AVAPS-adi-hdl/docs/library/i3c_controller/interface.rst

 Command receipts (cmdr) are returned descriptors for each command descriptor executed (cmd).
-When a new cmdr is written to the CMDR FIFO, an interruption is sent to PS, see :ref:`i3c_controller interrupts`.
+When a new cmdr is written to the CMDR FIFO, an interrupton is sent to PS, see :ref:`i3c_controller interrupts`.

 In the cmdr, the buffer length is updated with the number of bytes actually